lukas-karsch/builtbylukas/src/content/blog/chrome-extension-for-maps.md

 ```

+Great!
 Time to implement the functions.
 Let's start by determining whether the search is location-related.

 ```javascript
 function isLocationSearch() {